Shadi-ibr7/magrosseBeuteu/DockerRun.md

 ---

 ### **Option 3: Check the Existing Container**
-If you’re unsure about the state of the existing container, you can inspect it:
+If you're unsure about the state of the existing container, you can inspect it:

 1. **List All Containers**:
    ```bash